emirmx/docs/content/en/docs/apidocs-mxsdk/apidocs/frontend/design-properties.md

 When the **Small** option is selected, the `borderRadiusSmall` class will be applied to the widget.
 On the other hand, when **Large** is selected, the `--radius-large` variable will be assigned to the `border-radius` property of the widget.

+## Translating design properties

+Design properties can be translated to match the users preferred user interface language.
+This includes the name of the design property and any of its options, if it has any, as shown in the styling properties panel.
+The provided translations do not affect the behavior of the design property.

+To provide translations for your design properties, create a file *locales/{language-code}/translate.json* in the Styling folder of your module.
+The language code can be any of the user interface languages supported by Studio Pro, such as *de-DE*, *en-US*, *ja-JP*, *ko-KR* or *zh-CN*.
+Other files in the *locales/{language-code}* folders will be ignored.
+As a result, custom namespaces can't be used.
+The resulting structure could look like this:

+{{< figure src="/attachments/apidocs-mxsdk/apidocs/frontend/module-translation.png" alt="A translate.json file in the Styling/locales/de-DE folder" class="no-border" >}}

+These json files follow the format used by the I18next library, specifically v3.
+See [their documentation on the format](https://www.i18next.com/misc/json-format) for more information.

+All design properties and options with the same name will be translated the same way, even if they are defined in different modules.
+When two or more modules define a translation for the same design property or design property option, the one used is not guaranteed to be the same as the one outlined in [Extending or Overriding Design Properties of Other Modules](#extend-existing-design-properties).
+As a result, it is recommended to only translate design properties and design property options in the same module in which they are defined.

 ## Read More

 * [Native Styling](/refguide/mobile/designing-mobile-user-interfaces/native-styling/)